jryusuf/demo/.github/ISSUE_TEMPLATE/story.md

 ---
-name: Story
-about: Suggest an idea for this project
-title: ''
-labels: Story
-assignees: ''

----

----
 name: User Story (INVEST)
 about: Create a vertical slice of functionality
 title: 'As a [Role], I want [Action], so that [Benefit]'